novalabsxyz/libp2p-peerbook/README.md

 Local peer change notification.
-When the self record changes or any new records are put in the store the peerbook will send a local notification `{new_peers, PeerList}` with all the new or changed peers.
-To limit the rate of notifications, the `notification_time` option can be used.
+When the self record changes or any new records are put in the store the peerbook will send a local notification `{changed_peers, ChangeTuple}` with all the add and removed peers since the last notification.
+To set the rate of notifications, the `notification_time` option can be used.

 ### Signed metadata